 HEAL Strategic Planning

 Since the start of the Helping to End Addiction Long-term® Initiative, or NIH HEAL Initiative®, in 2018, HEAL programs are making progress on many fronts toward the ultimate goal of speeding scientific solutions to the overdose epidemic, including opioid and stimulant use disorders, and pain.
-As HEAL is now in its sixth year of funding, NIH is developing a strategic plan to establish research priorities for the next phase of the initiative that builds upon that progress and ensures that the NIH HEAL Initiative continues to evolve along with drivers of the overdose epidemic to provide the greatest benefit to individuals affected by substance use and those living with pain.
+As HEAL is now in its seventh year of funding, NIH is developing a strategic plan to establish research priorities for the next phase of the initiative that builds upon that progress and ensures that the NIH HEAL Initiative continues to evolve along with drivers of the overdose epidemic to provide the greatest benefit to individuals affected by substance use and those living with pain.

 Developing NIH HEAL Initiative Strategic Research Priorities